-Although protecting public health is the primary mission of the agency, the Cascade scenery and panoramic vistas are also considered important elements of the high quality of life in the Northwest.
-Fine particulate air pollution, particularly PM2.5, at concentrations well below the health-based standards can cause visibility impairment by scattering visible light and reducing visual range.
+Although protecting public health is the primary mission of the agency, the scenery and panoramic vistas of the Cascade Mountains are also considered important elements of the high quality of life in the Northwest.
+Fine particulate air pollution, particularly PM{2.5}, at concentrations well below the health-based standards can cause visibility impairment by scattering visible light and reducing visual range.
 SWCAA began a monitoring effort in late 1998 to also measure and document the change of visibility (i.e., scenic panoramas) from the Vancouver/Portland area.
 In November 1998 a 35-millimeter camera was installed on top of the Smith Tower in downtown Vancouver to take daily photographs of Mount Hood.
 These pictures allow for a qualitative assessment of visibility.
+In 2003 the camera was replaced with a digital camera to provide images with better quality more frequently and reliably.
 The second phase of this project involved installing an integrating nephelometer on the roof of McLoughin Middle School in the camera's view path looking towards Mount Hood.
 This instrument provides a quantitative measure of light scattering caused by dry fine particulate pollution in the atmosphere.
 The nephelometer began operating in June of 1999 and, aside from maintenance and unscheduled downtime, operates continuously.